Not sure if you need test prep classes? Visit your local C2 for a free consultation.

 Timeline with an Intensive ACT Prep Program

-Intensive test prep programs like our ACT Bootcamp tackle a lot of material in a short time, making them perfect for families looking for an efficient study solution.
+Intensive test prep programs tackle a lot of material in a short time, making them perfect for families looking for an efficient study solution.
 These programs require a greater time commitment but allow your child to complete formal prep in just five to eight weeks.

 For motivated students, intensive ACT prep during school breaks can be an excellent opportunity.
 With fewer distractions, focusing on ACT preparation becomes much easier.
 Juggling class, homework, midterms, extracurriculars, and ACT prep can be overwhelming, so why not take advantage of the break?